yunyuewei/FocalBO/README.md

 bash scripts/run_{task}.sh {algo} {opt}
 ```

 where the variables `task`, `algo`, and `opt` should be replaced with the desired task, algorithm, and optimization method.
+(The muscle task will be released soon.)

 ## BibTeX